DITEP/KmemBERT/README.md

 2. `split_dataset.py`

 This is one of the main script.
-Assuming that we already have the `concatenate.txt` file, it creates three other files from it: `train.csv`, `test.csv`, `config.json`.
+Assuming that we already have the `concatenate.txt` file, it creates four other files from it: `train.csv`, `test.csv`, `config.json`, `validation_split.csv`.

 The data are split according to the IGR numbers, so that no IGR number in the test set can be found within the train set.
+We also split the data contained in `train.csv` into a train set and validation one, again with no common patient.
+This split is stored in the `validation_split.csv` file and will be used for training.
 This is also where we compute the mean survival time, which is then stored in `config.json`.
 We also perform some preprocessing in this script, notably:
 - **Filtering**: we only keep EHRs with the type `"C.R. consultation"`.
 This step reduces the number of samples from 2,904,066 to 1,347,612